deadlysyn/terraform-keycloak-aws/README.md

 metrics, you may want to extend this with sidecar containers to provide enhanced monitoring.
 [An example of how to do that with Datadog](https://github.com/deadlysyn/terraform-keycloak-aws/blob/main/modules/keycloak/templates/container_definition_datadog.json) is included for reference.
 When adding sidecars, you will need to adjust CPU and memory reservations appropriately.
-For Datadog, you need to reserve and additional 256 CPU units and 512MB of memory.
+For Datadog, you need to reserve an additional 256 CPU units and 512MB of memory.

 ## Strong Opinions Weakly Held

 Similar to popular frameworks, bootstrap time is reduced by encapsulating technical opinions.
-This saves you time, getting functional infrastructure online quickly and consistently.
+This gets functional infrastructure online quickly and consistently.
-However, you can easily adjust these as needed so this section attempts to call out key design choices and how they can be modified.
+However, you can easily adjust these as needed.
+This section attempts to call out key design choices.

 ### Don't Re-Invent the Wheel